 TIP: When arriving in Lisbon, note that the airport is surprisingly small for a larger European city; be prepared to have a wait at passport control.
 After an overnight flight from the U.S., have a coffee on the plane before braving the line with small children.

-Ciao Bambino's expert Family Vacation Advisor Team can book accommodations, arrange kid-friendly tours and guides, and more.
+Ciao Bambino's expert Family Travel Advisor Team can book accommodations, arrange kid-friendly tours and guides, and more.
 Click here to send us a request >

 On your last morning in Lisbon, pick up a rental car for the next leg of the trip.
 Driving in Lisbon is difficult, with narrow, winding streets and a network of one-way roads that only a local could understand, so it’s best to choose a rental agency on the outskirts of town.